The King of Fighters '98: Releases

-Ultimate Match

 KOF '98 was updated under a standalone title of The King of Fighters '98: Ultimate Match (KOF '98UM) released in 2008, ten years after the original game's release.
 It was released in Japan as an arcade game for the Taito Type X hardware in March 2008.
 The PlayStation 2 version released on June 26, and was also published on the NeoGeo Online Collection The Best on June 18, 2008.
 The game was released in North America by Ignition Entertainment on March 3, 2009.
 It was released in Europe on June 10, 2009.
-A version for the IGS PolyGame Master 2 arcade hardware was also released in 2009, which was called The King of Fighters '98: Ultimate Match Hero.
+An Xbox 360 version was released on July 1, 2009 via Xbox Live Arcade.
+A China-exclusive version for the PolyGame Master 2 arcade hardware was also released in 2009, which was called The King of Fighters '98: Ultimate Match Hero.
+A PlayStation 4 version of Ultimate Match was released on March 20, 2018.

 Ultimate Match includes additional characters not featured in the original version of the game, such as Eiji Kisaragi from KOF '95, along with Kasumi Todoh and the Boss Team (composed of Geese Howard, Wolfgang Krauser, and Mr. Big) from KOF '96, as well as the final boss characters Goenitz and Orochi, essentially including all the characters featured in the KOF series prior to KOF '98.
 New moves were added to the USA Sports Team to improve their playability, and EX versions of certain characters not featured in the original version were added, namely King with her Art of Fighting 2 moveset, and Ryuji Yamazaki, Blue Mary and Geese Howard with their Real Bout Fatal Fury 2: The Newcomers movesets.
 The Orochi versions of Leona and Iori Yagami are also playable, and both also appear as optional mid-bosses alongside Eiji, Kasumi, Shingo and original version of Rugal in the Arcade Mode.
 New stages were added to the game such as China and Hong Kong to show appreciation for KOFs high popularity in such regions; it is also the only fighting game to feature an accurate representation of Saudi Arabia in one stage, as the country was a major market for the NEO GEO line in the early 1990s.
 A third fighting style is also introduced in addition to Advance and Extra, dubbed "Ultimate" mode.
 Ultimate mode is a customizable style that allows the player to choose between features from Advance or Extra mode, such as which kind of Power Gauge to use.
 It also includes a 'Neo Geo' mode, directly ported from the Neo Geo console.
+An updated version titled The King of Fighters '98: Ultimate Match Final Edition, featuring balance changes for most characters, was released for arcades on January 24, 2011.
+It was released for Microsoft Windows on Steam on December 16, 2014, and on GOG.com on June 1, 2018.
+This version came to the PlayStation 4 on June 21, 2022.